Statistical model for collisions and recollisions of inertial particles in mixing flows

 \section{Conclusions}

-We have compared the universal form (\ref{eq:Rt0},{\ref{eq:collision_relvel_moment1}) determine the collision rate $\Rt$ in the ghost-particle approximation.
+Eqs.~(\ref{eq:Rt0},{\ref{eq:collision_relvel_moment1}) determine the collision rate $\Rt$ in the ghost-particle approximation.
 These equations are obtained using earlier results on relative velocities of inertial particles \cite{Gus11b,Gus12,Gus13c} (see also \cite{Wil06}).
-We compared Eqs.~(\ref{eq:Rt0},{\ref{eq:collision_relvel_moment1}) to data from numerical simulations of identical inertial particles in random velocity fields.
-We found that the ghost-particle approximation may over count the collision rate for small values of $\st$.
-But for large values of $\st$, when caustics are important, this effect is relatively small, see also~\cite{Vos11}. $\Rt$ is parameterised by a sum of two contributions, one smooth and one due to caustics.
+We compared Eqs.~(\ref{eq:Rt0},{\ref{eq:collision_relvel_moment1}) to data from numerical simulations of a statistical model for turbulent aerosols~\cite{Gus15a}.
+We found that the ghost-particle approximation may over-count the collision rate for small values of $\st$.
+But for large values of $\st$, when caustics are important, this effect is relatively small, see also Ref.~\cite{Vos11}. $\Rt$ is parameterised by a sum of two contributions, one smooth and one due to caustics.
 This form is similar but not identical to other parameterisations~\cite{Fal02,Wil06,Duc09,Vos13}.
-Our results allow us to determine whether the non-smooth part of the ghost-particle approximation is proportional to the caustic formation rate $\cal J$.
-We found reasonable agreement for not too large values of $\st$, but deviations are clearly observable.
+Our results allow us to determine whether the non-smooth part of the ghost-particle approximation is proportional to the caustic formation rate $\J$.
+We find reasonable agreement for not too large values of $\st$, but deviations are clearly observable.
 One explanation for this is that only caustics with small relative velocities in directions normal to their separation vector contribute to collisions between small particles.
-For large values of $\st$, particles from separations larger than $\eta$ may collide, and $c_1$ must be different from the locally calculated $\J$.
+For large values of $\st$, particles from separations larger than $\eta$ may collide, and $c_1$ is no longer proportional to the locally calculated $\J$.
 For the statistical model we estimate the typical scale $\st_{\rm c}$ at which this transition occurs.
 When $\st\gg \st_{\rm c}$, $c_1$ must approach the kinetic-gas result~\cite{Abr75}.
 Our parameterisation allows us to determine when the caustic contribution dominates.
-We found that it dominates as soon as caustics are activated, in agreement with the findings in \cite{Vos13}.
+We found that it dominates as soon as caustics are activated, in agreement with the findings in Ref.~\cite{Vos13}.
 In comparison of the relative error of the parameterisation and simulation data we found quantitative agreement for the ghost-particle approximation.
 For the collision rate we found quantitative agreement when caustics are abundant.